 Finally, don’t forget to take the circular economy into consideration when planning your asset management.
 When you are considering the purchase of new assets and comparing suppliers, consider the maintainability of the equipment and how you will dispose of it at the end of its life.

 Favour reusable equipment, machines that are easy to repair (rather than having to be completely replaced), and raw materials that can be reused and “recirculated”.
 In the EU, the circular economy could contribute to a 2-4% reduction in gas emissions and save €600bn by 2030.

-⚙️ See here the example of Sundeala, which has a 100% circular business model.
+📈 Get to know Sundeala, a British business which has a 100% circular business model.

 Another essential element for sustainability in business is the impact on the community in which you operate:

 - do you have a positive impact on the local economy?